Leaders in Care

 Walking for Your Health

-Enrollment is FREE to those 18 and older.
+Enrollment is FREE to Arkansans 18 and older residing in the Baptist Health service areas.
 Membership entitles you to a FREE Walker Starter Kit which includes a walking log, t-shirt, water bottle, and pedometer!

 Walking Program members receive a monthly newsletter, health education classes and access to free health screenings.